 A township is a specific box of land that is six miles wide and six miles tall.

 States will have an east-west axis and a north-south axis drawn through their middle like a Cartesian graph.

-Depending on where the township is located in relation to the state’s parallel line is where townships get their name.
+The township’s location in relation to the state’s parallel line is where townships get their name.

-For example, a township that is located 2 miles south of the state’s parallel line and 2 miles east of the vertical line would be (T2S-R2E) or Township 2 South, Range 2 East.
+For example, a township that is located 2 miles south of the state’s parallel line and 2 miles east of the vertical line would be T2S-R2E, or Township 2 South, Range 2 East.